mlrun/mlrun/docs/feature-store/sources-targets.md

 # Pay attention!
 # Snowflake SQL columns are always set to uppercase letters.
 # If we replace 'KEY' with the lowercase 'key', this code will fail and raise an MLRunInvalidArgumentError.
+# The same applies to timestamp_key and label_column.
 ```
 ## Kafka source